SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Methods

 \subsection{Low-Rank Adaptation (LoRA)}

-LoRA injects the trainable low-rank decomposition matrices into transformer models, while freezing the pretrained weights of them.
-By doing this, the number of trainable parameters of downstream tasks is significantly reduced.
-Specifically, given the pretrained weights $W_0\in \mathbb{R}^{d\times k}$, the accumulated gradient update $\Delta W$ is represented by two trainable low-rank decomposition matrices $A\in \mathbb{R}^{r\times k}$ and $B\in \mathbb{R}^{d\times r}$: , where $r\ll min(d,k)$ is the rank of a LoRA module. $A$ and $B$ are initialized with random Gaussian distribution and zero, respectively.
-As shown in Fig~\ref{fig:arch}.C, the forward propagation $h=W_0x$ after inserting LoRA is given by:
+LoRA injects the trainable low-rank decomposition matrices into transformer models, while freezing the pretrained weights.
+This approach significantly reduces the number of trainable parameters required for downstream tasks.
+Specifically, given the pretrained weights $W_0\in \mathbb{R}^{d\times k}$, the accumulated gradient update $\Delta W$ is represented by two trainable low-rank decomposition matrices $A\in \mathbb{R}^{r\times k}$ and $B\in \mathbb{R}^{d\times r}$: , where $r\ll \min(d,k)$ is the rank of a LoRA module. $A$ and $B$ are initialized with a random Gaussian distribution and zero, respectively.
+As shown in Figure~\ref{fig:arch}.C, the forward propagation $h=W_0x$ after inserting LoRA is given by:

 In addition, $\Delta Wx$ is scaled by $\frac{\alpha}{r}$ for stable training, where $\alpha$ is a constant hyperparameter.
-Unless otherwise specified, the rank $r$ and scale factor $\alpha$ are all set to 32 in this work.
+Unless otherwise specified, the rank $r$ and scale factor $\alpha$ are set to 32 in this work.